DataDog/datadog-lambda-python/README.md

 ### DD_MERGE_XRAY_TRACES

 Set to `true` to merge the X-Ray trace and the Datadog trace, when using both the X-Ray and Datadog tracing.
 Defaults to `false`.

+### DD_TRACE_MANAGED_SERVICES (experimental)

+Inferred Spans are spans that Datadog can create based on incoming event metadata.
+Set `DD_TRACE_MANAGED_SERVICES` to `true` to infer spans based on Lambda events.
+Inferring upstream spans is only supported if you are using the [Datadog Lambda Extension](https://docs.datadoghq.com/serverless/libraries_integrations/extension/).
+Defaults to `true`.
+Infers spans for:

+- API Gateway REST events
+- API Gateway WebSocket events
+- HTTP API events
+- SQS
+- SNS (SNS messaged delivered via SQS are also supported)
+- Kinesis Streams (if data is a JSON string or base64 encoded JSON string)
+- EventBridge (custom events, where Details is a JSON string)
+- S3
+- DynamoDB

 ## Opening Issues